-Jason Serbus enters his sixth season as the Coyotes Head Athletic Trainer.
+Jason Serbus enters his seventh season as the Coyotes Head Athletic Trainer.
 Serbus oversees all aspects of the team’s medical operations.

 Serbus, 40, joined the Coyotes after spending three seasons as the Assistant Athletic Trainer for the Tampa Bay Lightning where he aided in all medical and training operations.
 Prior to that, he spent four seasons with the Pensacola Ice Pilots of the East Coast Hockey League (ECHL).
 While with Pensacola, Serbus had the honor of being selected as athletic trainer for the Western Conference at the 2004 ECHL All-Star Game.
 In 2003 he was named “Athletic Trainer of the Year for Professional Sports” by the Athletic Trainers’ Association of Florida.